Looking to mix up the menu at your next cookout?

 And a Super Smoke Mode makes it easy to take that smoky flavor to the next level!

-If you do want to sear, this grill cart comes with an attached induction side burner.
+If you do want a good sear, this grill cart comes with an attached induction side burner.

 You’ll also get the “keep warm” mode, an EZ-Clean Grease+Ash Keg for low maintenance cleanup, internal and external lights, meat probes, and a fully insulated hood for better heat retention.

-As well as this… The Timberline can be controlled via WiFire Technology, which means you can adjust cooking temperatures remotely!
+As well as this… The Timberline can be controlled via WiFire Technology, which means you can adjust your desired temperature for cooking remotely!